-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in article 17, sub 2.
-If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an examination in another form than a written examination.
-A request to take an oral examination instead of a written examination must be substantiated. - 3.
+- 1. In special cases the Board of Examiners may allow a student to take an examination in another form than a written examination.
+A request to take an oral examination instead of a written examination must be substantiated. - 2.
 An oral examination will preferably be conducted by two examiners; this will always be the case when requested by the student.
-This request must be submitted to the lecturer at least 5 working days before the oral examination. - 4.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations. - 5.
-In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time.
-The Board of Examiners will decide on this matter in consultation with the examiner. - 6.
-In the event of well-founded suspicions of irregularities, the Board of Examiners can declare the relevant examination invalid for all without it being possible to determine which individual students are concerned.
-The exam must be taken again in such a case.
-The Board of Examiners will then set a new examination date in the shortest possible term.
-In this context, irregularities can also be understood as a technical defect.
+This request must be submitted to the lecturer at least 5 working days before the oral examination. - 3.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral

+- examinations. - 4.
+In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time and the way in which the result of the examination is indicated may be changed.
+The Board of Examiners will decide on this matter in consultation with the examiner.